robo9k/worldofpadman-beryllium/release/readme.txt

   This readme is for Beryllium __VERSION__ and may thus not apply to older versions.
   This version is based on World of Padman v1.5 and will therefore not work with older, newer or beta versions of the game.
+This is a limitation of the Quake 3 QVM system.

   :: Installation

-  Due to its targets, outlined above, you should not install Beryllium into a seperate mod folder.
+  According to Beryllium's aims outlined above, you should not install Beryllium into a seperate mod folder.

   This means you would copy the included "vm/qagame.qvm" into "~/.padman/wop/vm/qagame.qvm" on a Linux system.